seaskyv/AU-Lottery/README.md

 # AU-Lottery

-A small two-tier app that generates Australian lottery numbers (OZ Lotto, Powerball, Lotto).
+A small two-tier app that generates Australian lottery numbers (OZ Lotto, Powerball, Lotto) for fun.

 - **`API/`** — Python (FastAPI + Uvicorn) backend that generates the numbers.
 Default port `9000`.
 - **`UI/`** — Node.js (Express + EJS) frontend that calls the API.
 Default port `8080` in containers / `3300` in local dev.